Jeevan-Thukrul/Hand-Written-Digit-Recognition-MNIST-DNN-GUI-using-Streamlit/README.md

 ### MNIST_2.ipynb
 - Google Colab Notebook
-- It is the python notebook used to bild and save the model.
+- It is the python notebook used to build and save the model.

 ## Files for our Streamlit App